 UMD Roadmap

 The UMD Roadmap describes the planned release schedule for UMD major and minor releases over the upcoming 6 months and beyond based upon the information we have available from our technology providers.
-Any software that is considered for inclusion into UMD will be taken through the EGI Software Provisioning process [] before it is made available for production use.
+Any software that is considered for inclusion into UMD will be taken through the EGI Software Provisioning process [R 32] before it is made available for production use.
 This snapshot of the UMD Roadmap will be updated at regular intervals as more information becomes available (https://wiki.egi.eu/wiki/UMD_Release_Schedule).

 UMD Major releases (such as UMD 1.x, UMD 2.x, etc.) will be supported and updated while EGI is provided with updates from it technology providers for at most two consecutive years from the date of their initial release.
 UMD major releases will be made when non-backwards compatible changes need to be made to the software components within it.
 Minor releases within a major series (e.g. UMD 1.x.0) may introduce new functionality, but existing interfaces and behaviours will remain.
 While EGI aspires to follow this plan as closely as possible, the UMD Release Plan is dependent on the software provided by our external technology providers and the quality of information (if provided) and their ability to meet their announced release dates.
 Therefore, there will be no guarantee on release dates and contents other than the timely communication of changes as they become apparent.
-In particular, the time taken to include a product into a certain UMD release greatly depends on diligent and volunteer-based Staged Rollout activity [].
+In particular, the time taken to include a product into a certain UMD release greatly depends on diligent and volunteer-based Staged Rollout activity [R 33].
 If no volunteer picks up this Product and exposes it to the Production Infrastructure, then that given Product is in danger of not being included in the planned UMD release and will be shipped later.

+Specifically for UMD 1, an initial phase of frequent releases is planned without fixed publication dates to provide as early as possible a most complete UMD as the limited efforts allow.
+Once this goal is achieved, EGI is planning to provide regular UMD updates on a three-month schedule.
 UMD 1 will be available on Scientific Linux 5 (x86_64) and be supported until April 2013.
 UMD 1.0.0 in July 2011 provided an initial release of software components from EMI 1.0.
 IGE products are tentatively scheduled for inclusion in UMD 1.2.

-UMD 1.1.0

-EGI plans to release UMD 1.1.0 on 1 August 2011.

-Several products were rejected while being verified against the EGI Quality Criteria [R 32, R 33] for inclusion for UMD 1.0.0.
-Some of those products, in updated versions, are tentatively scheduled for UMD 1.1.0:

-WMS 3.3.1

-MPI 1.0.1

-Also, product updates, and new products supplied through EMI-1 Update 3 are planned to be published with this UMD update:

-StoRM 1.7.0

-L & B 3.0.12

-UNICORE UVOS 1.4.2

-Proxyrenewal 1.3.21

-Due to unforeseen difficulties and timing issues, several EMI products did not finish the Software Provisioning process early enough to be included in UMD 1.0.0, and are tentatively included in UMD 1.1.0:

-ARC CE 1.0.0

-ARC InfoSys 1.0.0